bastoica/wasabi/utils/README.md

     * `no-injection`: This option ensures that Wasabi does not perform any injection.
 When this option is selected, it's recommended to set max_injection_count to -1.
     * `forever`: With this option, Wasabi will continue to inject faults indefinitely.
 Similarly, it's advised to set max_injection_count to -1.
     * `max-count`: When this option is selected, you can specify a positive integer for max_injection_count, indicating the upper limit of injections Wasabi should perform.
+Also, note that the `retry_data_file` parameters needs to be an absolute path.

 A `.data` file describes the retry locations and their respective exceptions to be injected by Wasabi.
 It has the following format: